From the White House to the Capitol Building, to boardrooms and city halls, young people are often left out of the decisions that most affect them.

 Founder & Chief Executive Officer

-Born and raised in Kinston, North Carolina, 17-year-old Christopher "Chris" Suggs strives to make a lasting difference in his hometown.
+Born and raised in Kinston, North Carolina, 18-year-old Christopher "Chris" Suggs strives to make a lasting difference in his hometown.
 In addition to serving as Founder & CEO of Kinston Teens, Chris serves as Co-Founder & Chairman of Black Youth Network, Inc. — a national nonprofit with a mission of connecting and empowering young African-American leaders who are making positive contributions to our society, culture and world; as well as the youngest appointee to the NC Governor's Crime Commission.
 Chris has worked with and been featured by major platforms including Nickelodeon, The Huffington Post, Teen Vogue Magazine, Facebook and First Lady Michelle Obama.
-Chris is currently a student at The University of North Carolina at Chapel Hill studying Political Science.
+Chris is currently a student at The University of North Carolina at Chapel Hill studying Political Science and Religion.

 BOARD OF DIRECTORS

 The Board of Directors of Kinston Teens is responsible for the development of policy and major decision-making for the organization.
 Additionally, the Board is responsible for ensuring that the purpose and mission of Kinston Teens is strictly followed, and that adequate funding opportunities are pursued for the sustainability of the organization.

 MRS. CANDIDA BROWN-GORHAM